Scan our QR codes around Gosport to discover more about different spots throughout the borough.

 - Gosport Lines – Bastion No. 1

-- The Granary & Bakery Royal Clarence Yard – sign hosted by Bakers Bar and Kitchen
+- The Old Bakehouse at Royal Clarence Yard – sign hosted by Bakers Bar and Kitchen

 - Holy Trinity Church